dstein64/pyfms/README.md

 ﻿PyFactorizationMachines
 =======================

-An implementation of factorization machines, based on the model presented in *Factorization Machines* (Rendle 2010).
+A Theano-based Python implementation of factorization machines, based on the model presented in *Factorization Machines* (Rendle 2010).

 Dependencies
 ------------